giulong/spectrum/README.md

 ## TestBook Reporters

-All the reporters below have default values for their parameter, which means you can just configure them as empty objects like:
+All the reporters below have default values for their parameters, which means you can just configure them as empty objects like:

 ```yaml
 reporters: